Richard Ramirez

-Ricardo Leyva Muñoz Ramirez (/rəˈmɪərɛz/; February 29, 1960 – June 7, 2013), better known as Richard Ramirez, was an American serial killer, sex offender and burglar whose killing spree occurred in Greater Los Angeles and the San Francisco Bay Area in the state of California.
-From April 1984 to August 1985, Ramirez murdered at least fifteen people during various break-ins, with his crimes usually taking place after dark, leading to him being dubbed the Night Stalker, the Walk-In Killer, and the Valley Intruder.
+Ricardo Leyva Muñoz Ramirez (/rəˈmɪərɛz/; February 29, 1960 – June 7, 2013), better known as Richard Ramirez, was an American serial killer, sex offender, and burglar whose killing spree occurred in Greater Los Angeles and the San Francisco Bay Area in the state of California.
+From April 1984 to August 1985, Ramirez murdered at least fifteen people during various break-ins.
+With his crimes usually taking place after dark, Ramirez was dubbed the Night Stalker, the Walk-In Killer, and the Valley Intruder.
 He was convicted and sentenced to death in 1989 and died while awaiting execution in 2013.

 Ramirez's crimes were heavily influenced by a troubled childhood.
 Frequently abused by his father, he developed brain damage and started abusing drugs at the age of 10.
 He began developing interests in the macabre in his early and mid-teens from his older cousin, a Vietnam War veteran with schizophrenia and PTSD, who extensively bragged about the war crimes he had committed, and who killed his wife in front of Ramirez when Ramirez was 15.
 Ramirez learned military skills from him that he later employed during his killing spree.
 He cultivated a strong interest in Satanism and the occult.
 By the time he had left his home in Texas and moved to California at the age of 22, Ramirez frequently used cocaine.
 He often committed burglaries to support his drug addiction, many of which were later frequently accompanied by murders, attempted murders, rapes, attempted rapes and battery.

 The murder spree terrorized the residents of Greater Los Angeles and later the San Francisco Bay Area over the course of fourteen months.
 His first known murder occurred as early as April 1984; this crime was not connected to Ramirez, nor was it known to be his doing, until 2009.
-Ramirez used a wide variety of weapons, including handguns, various types of knives, a machete, a tire iron and a claw hammer.
-He punched, pistol-whipped, and strangled many of his victims, both with his hands and in one instance a ligature; stomped at least one victim to death in her sleep; and tortured another by shocking her with a live electrical cord.
+Ramirez used a wide variety of weapons, including handguns, various types of knives, a machete, a tire iron, and a claw hammer.
+He punched, pistol-whipped, and strangled many of his victims, both manually with his hands, and in one instance a ligature; stomped at least one victim to death in her sleep; and tortured another by shocking her with a live electrical cord.
 Ramirez also frequently enjoyed degrading and humiliating his victims, especially those who survived his attacks or whom he explicitly decided not to kill.

 In 1989, Ramirez was convicted of thirteen counts of murder, five attempted murders, eleven sexual assaults, and fourteen burglaries.
 The judge who upheld his nineteen death sentences remarked that his deeds exhibited "cruelty, callousness, and viciousness beyond any human understanding".
 Ramirez never expressed any remorse for his crimes.
 He died in June 2013 of complications from B-cell lymphoma while awaiting execution at San Quentin State Prison.